noplacenoaddress/RNMnetwork/Neural Network/Personal consideration/1 - Catholic church.md

 - Old perverts belonging to prominent families of the nobility.
 - Elements of large noble families resulting from incest or others monstrosities.
 Many times locked up in convents through this technology they perpetuate sexual violence and abuse over children.
+- Mental perverts who want to kill their son because they are better than them, due to a life as oppressed.

+But here in this mental asylum there someone that speculate a lot.
+Someone that gain a lot of money.
+Those are people who utilize old madmen destroyed by psychotropic drugs and they rely on various factors such as the distance of a child to create a perverse mess of destruction of people.
+Or a whole family.
+These hunters analyze the victims for many years.
+Up to hit.

+> In my case two noble families have completely corrupted my parents from practically my birth to carry out the horrendous crime to which I am subjected, having created the worm of madness in my relatives.

+I call him a hunter.

 ### Stalkers